Interested in food waste diversion but don’t know where to start? Here are some resources!

 Preventing Food Waste

-ReFed Action Guides: download free action guides to assist grocery retailers, restaurants and the food service industry to help develop and implement food waste solutions.
+ReFed Action Guides: Downloadable free action guides to assist grocery retailers, restaurants and the food service industry to help develop and implement food waste solutions.

-Leanpath: is a food waste prevention platform and tool for the food service industry that offers automated food waste tracking technology in order to reduce food waste and change behaviors.
+Leanpath: A food waste prevention platform and tool for the food service industry that offers automated food waste tracking technology in order to reduce food waste and change behaviors.

 Food Donation Programs